loicsander/Robofont-scripts/ScaleFast/README.md

 To be more specific, this mode requires that at least two masters both share their horizontal stem values while having different vertical stem values, and that a a least one third master has an horizontal stem value different from the two others.
 But don’t bother keeping that in mind, ScaleFast figures out on its own if it has all that is required for bi-dimensional interpolation, it will switch automatically to this mode if it can.

+#### Presets
+Any settings you define can be store as a preset (through the right hand panel).
+Presets are stored in the selected working font, so they will stay in the UFO unless you remove them.

+#### Guides
+You can add custom guides that will be stored in the font and can be displayed to help with your scaling work.

+### Transformations

+#### Offset
+On top of the scaling, you can defined X/Y offsets to be applied  to all glyphs.

+#### Sticky
+In combination with manuel offsetting, there’s a helper ‘sticky’ option that allows you to define alignments for scaled glyph.
+If you’re working on superiors for instance and you wish to see them aligned with the capHeight, you only need to specify [top][capHeight].
+Note that the second Pop-up menu will recognize any custom guide as well as the base vertical metrics of a font.

-#### Spacing
+#### Tracking

 There are several things you can do about the spacing of the glyphs you scale.
 By default, the width of a scaled glyph is scaled as well.
-But if you’d rather avoid that, you can activate the ‘Don’t scale spacing’ checkbox, the glyphs will be scaled but  their sidebearings will remain those of the normally sized glyphs.
+But if you’d rather avoid that, you can activate the ‘Keep inital sidebearings’ checkbox, the glyphs will be scaled but  their sidebearings will remain those of the normally sized glyphs (using the source glyph of the selected master font as reference).
 On top of that — spacing being scaled or not — you can add tracking, either in percentage or units (per em).
+Note that if you apply tracking with percentages, you will probably get undesired results with components (because handling those is rather tricky); it will work great for glyphs containing only contours though.

-#### Generating
+### Generating

 Generating glyphs should be relatively straightforward, I hope.
-You can generate any glyph set you want, up to the whole glyph set of the first master font (on top of the masters list).
-Nevertheless, be aware that this kind of glyph generation doesn’t handle components, it will only output contours.
+You can generate any glyph set you want.
 The generated glyphs can then be directly reinserted into one of the existing masters, or another open font, or a new one created for the occasion.
 Additionally, you can suffix the generated glyphs.
 Note that if you reinsert generated glyphs in a existing font without suffixing glyph names, existing glyphs with the same name in the target font will be replaced.

+#### Current
+This generates glyphs with the current settings and provided glyphset + suffix.

+#### Batch
+You can also generate different glyphsets by using presets to define which settings should be applied to a specific series of glyphs.

 ![alt tag](images/example-scalefast-1.png)
 ![alt tag](images/example-scalefast-2.png)